kennknowles/python-rightarrow/README.md

 3. Some of these constraints are not going to be practical to try to solve, so we can just drop them or insert some enforcement code if we like.

 Further Reading:
 ----------------

+There's no way to give enough great links for reading about types, contracts, hybrid typing, gradual typing, type inference, etc, but here are some key starting points that inspire specific parts of this project.

+(TODO: find hrefs)

+ - The seminal work on dynamically-checked conttracts is Findler & Felleisen 2002.
+The core ideas of _blame_ and wrapping functions were here.
+ - Flanagan combined that notion with types in Hybrid Type Checking 2006 (later expanded and corrected into Knowles-Flanagan 2010)
+ - The term _gradual typing_ was created by Siek and Taha to describe a particular type of Hybrid Type Checking focused on the "Any" type.
+ - Knowles-Flanagan 2007 showed that type inference is decidable even if type checking isn't, and it is that method of type reconstruction that inspires the constraint generation and solving here.

-There are many projects that check contracts or types for Python in some way or another, but they all focus on checking, not communicating.
+There are many other projects that check contracts or types for Python in some way or another, but they all focus on checking, not communicating.
 As such, they miss what I like best about types.